OpenBfS/UncertRadio/paper/paper.md

 # Applications and examples
-The `UncertRadio` program includes a large set of approximately 70 example projects, which are structured text files available in both English and German language.
+The `UncertRadio` program includes a set of approximately 70 example projects, which are structured text files available in both English and German language.
 They provide an impression of how the set of equations is organized for various measurement models.
 To check if UncertRadio is running correctly, all of these examples can be run by selecting "Options/QC batch test" in the main menue.
-Any deviations that may occur are reported.
+Any deviation is reported.

 Many of the application examples originate from the working group "AK-SIGMA" of the "German-Suisse Association for Radiation Protection", from Measuring Instructions